 The story is, on one level, a fairly straightforward tale of revenge, but it is a journey that takes many cul-de-sacs and introduces many minor characters in great picaresque style.
 The chapters are broken up into very short sections, often less than a page long, which makes the story feel even more episodic, like a tale being told at intervals during a long trip or in a newspaper serial.
 McDonell is not aiming at high literature but still achieves something far more interesting than simple genre fiction.

-If I had to compare it to anything, I guess it calls to mind aspects of George MacDonald Frasier’s The pyrates (as a satirical yet loving salute to a genre) and Flashman novels (as a very funny historical novel), but at the same time there are episodes of brutality and slaughter that would be right in place in Blood Meridian.
+If I had to compare it to anything, I guess it calls to mind aspects of George MacDonald Frasier’s The pyrates (as a satirical yet loving salute to a genre) and Flashman novels (as a very funny historical novel), but at the same time there are episodes of brutality and slaughter that would be at home in place in Blood Meridian.

 In fact I just finished McCarthy’s riveting and disturbing Blood Meridian a week or so before picking up California Bloodstock.
 It was almost too much to write about (apart from just being too busy to write up a review anyway).
 I’d just want to mention that Blood Meridian is aiming at high literature and is also a sort of mixture of horror and western.
 It is a picaresque that does not introduce any really likable characters.
 It is based on real events (apart from the two central, and unforgettable characters, the judge and the kid).